 We have 60 sticks.
 Many large groups play in a “tournament” style to keep the number of people on the ice at a fun level.

-Loaner helmets, sticks, balls, nets, brightly-colored team vests and a staff person to assist you are included in the cost to play.
-There is an optional but recommended flat fee of $50 to rent elbow and shin protection for the entire group.
+Loaner helmets, elbow pads, shin pads, sticks, balls, nets, brightly-colored team vests and a staff person to assist you are included in the cost to play.

 Broomball is scheduled when there is available ice.
 Call (916) 783-8550 ext.
 115 or email firstname.lastname@example.org for a current list of available ice.